Climate Change Indicators: Lyme Disease

 Key Points

-- Driven by multiple factors, the number and distribution of reported cases of Lyme disease have increased over time (see 1996 and 2018 maps).
+- Driven by multiple factors, the distribution of reported cases of Lyme disease has expanded over time (Figure 3).

 Background

 Lyme disease is a bacterial illness that can cause fever, fatigue, joint pain, and skin rash, as well as more serious joint and nervous system complications.
-Lyme disease is the most common vector-borne disease (that is, a disease transmitted by mosquitoes, ticks, or fleas) in the United States.
-In recent years, approximately 20,000–30,000 confirmed cases of Lyme disease per year have been reported to the Centers for Disease Control and Prevention (CDC).1 However, the actual number of illnesses is likely greater than what is reported to health officials.2,3 Lyme disease is transmitted through the bite of certain species of infected ticks (referred to commonly as deer ticks) that carry the bacteria that cause Lyme disease.
+Lyme disease is the most common vector-borne disease (that is, a disease transmitted by mosquitoes, ticks, or fleas) in the United States.1,2 Lyme disease is transmitted through the bite of certain species of infected ticks (referred to commonly as deer ticks) that carry the bacteria that cause Lyme disease.
 These ticks live not only on deer, but also on rodents, birds, and other host animals.
 Deer do not harbor the bacteria that cause Lyme disease, but certain other hosts such as white-footed mice do, and ticks pick up the bacteria by feeding on these infected hosts.

 About the Indicator

-This indicator looks at the incidence of Lyme disease, which reflects the rate of new cases contracted in a given geographic area and time period.
+This indicator looks at the incidence of Lyme disease, which reflects the rate of new cases reported in a given geographic area and time period.
 Incidence is typically calculated as the number of cases per 100,000 people per year.
-Annual Lyme disease totals and rates for each state were provided by CDC.
-The original data were collected by state and local health departments, which track confirmed cases of Lyme disease that are diagnosed by health care providers and report these cases to the National Notifiable Diseases Surveillance System.
-Nationwide reporting of Lyme disease began in 1991.
+Annual Lyme disease totals and rates reported for each state were provided by CDC.
+The original data were collected by state and local health departments, which track cases of Lyme disease and report these cases to the National Notifiable Diseases Surveillance System.
+Nationwide reporting of Lyme disease began in 1991, and 1992 was the first year with complete national data.
+However, the actual number of illnesses is likely greater than what is reported to health officials.6,7

-Figure 1 shows the national incidence of Lyme disease since 1991, and Figure 2 shows trends in incidence over time in 15 states that collectively account for about 95 percent of the nation’s reported cases.
-To illustrate changes in the distribution of reported cases over time, maps of the years 1996 and 2018 are presented side by side.
+Figure 1 shows the reported national incidence of Lyme disease since 1992, and Figure 2 shows incidence by state for the most recent year with data (2022).
+To illustrate changes in the distribution of reported cases over time, Figure 3 presents side-by-side maps that compare 2022 with 1996, which was the first year with readily available case numbers by county.

 About the Data